ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 where $P(k)$ represents the probability that a given observation belongs to class $k$, and $K$ represents the total number of classes.

+# Experiments 🧪

+The different experiments can be executed as Jupyter notebooks in the notebooks folder.

 ### Classification Techniques 📊
 - **Unsupervised Learning:** Employing k-means clustering and PCA for anomaly detection and dimensionality reduction.
 - **Supervised Learning:** Training MLP, CNN, and RNN models on labeled datasets for precise threat classification.